Kochen-Specker Contextuality: Advanced topics and methods

-The interpretation is the following.
-Probabilities for single events are identified independently of the context and the sum of probabilities of exclusive events within each context is less or equal one.
-This can be interpreted as a bound for {\it generalized probability theories} (GPTs) that still respects some notion of exclusivity within each context, i.e., sum of probabilities below one.
-We will come back to this notion of exclusivity below.
+The interpretation is as follows.
+Probabilities for single events are identified regardless of the context and the sum of probabilities of exclusive events within each context is less than or equal to $1$.
+This can be interpreted as a bound for {\it generalized probability theories} (GPTs) that still respect some notion of exclusivity within each context, i.e., sum of probabilities below one.
+We return to this notion of exclusivity later.

-In summary, we may say that different graph-theoretic quantities, i.e., $\alpha$, $\theta$, and $\alpha^*$, provide information on the bounds on correlations for different theories, classical, quantum, and generalized probability theories, respectively.
-For the expression $S_{_{KCBS}}$ in Eq.~\eqref{eq:k_ev}, we know that the Lov\'asz number provides a tight bound, i.e., it can be achieved in quantum mechanics.
-More precisely, in the KCBS case there exists sharp measurements $A_0,\ldots,A_4$, with $A_i= \{\Pi_i^+,\Pi_i^-\}$ such that the events $(+1,-1|i, i+1)$ are exclusive and the rank-1 projectors $\ketbrac{v_i}$ maximizing the expression \eqref{eq:lov} are given by $\ketbrac{v_i}= \Pi_i^+ \Pi_{i+1}^-$, as we already discussed in Sec.~\ref{sssec:state-dep}.
+In summary, the different graph-theoretical quantities, i.e., $\alpha$, $\vartheta$, and $\alpha^*$, provide information on the bounds on correlations for different theories, classical, quantum, and generalized probability theories, respectively.
+For the expression $S_{_{\rm KCBS}}$ in Eq.~\eqref{eq:k_ev}, we know that the Lov\'asz number provides a tight bound, i.e., it can be achieved in quantum mechanics.
+More precisely, in the KCBS case there are sharp measurements $A_0,\ldots,A_4$, with $A_i= \{\Pi_i^+,\Pi_i^-\}$ such that the events $(+1,-1|i, i+1)$ are exclusive and the rank-1 projectors $\ketbrac{v_i}$ maximizing Eq.~\eqref{eq:lov} are given by $\ketbrac{v_i}= \Pi_i^+ \Pi_{i+1}^-$, as discussed in Sec.~\ref{sssec:state-dep}.

 Depending on the specific assumptions on the measurement scenario, however, the bounds obtained by the Lov\'asz number may not be tight.
-A typical example is the pentagon \cite{Sadiq:2013PRA}, interpreted as the exclusivity graph of a subset of events in the CHSH scenario, i.e., of the form $(a,b|x,y)$, with $x$ the setting of Alice and $y$ of Bob.
-The reason why this bound is not tight is that in order to interpret these events in the CHSH scenario, we need additional compatibility constraints on the measurements, in order for them to be distributed between two parties, i.e., Alice's observables are compatible with Bob's, a condition which is not encoded in the exclusivity graph.
-A possible extension of the exclusivity graph approach to nonlocality scenarios via multi-graphs, encoding the separation into different parties, has been proposed in \citet{RabeloJPA2014}.
+A typical example is the pentagon \cite{Sadiq:2013PRA}, which is interpreted as the exclusivity graph of a subset of events in the CHSH scenario, i.e., of the form $(a,b|x,y)$, with $x$ the setting of Alice and $y$ of Bob.
+The reason why this bound is not tight is that in order to interpret these events in the CHSH scenario, we need additional compatibility constraints on the measurements, in order for them to be distributed between two parties.
+In other words, Alice's observables are compatible with Bob's, a condition that is not encoded in the exclusivity graph.
+A possible extension of the exclusivity graph approach to nonlocality scenarios via multigraphs, encoding the separation into different parties, was proposed by \citet{RabeloJPA2014}.